monero-project/monero/README.md

 See [README.i18n.md](README.i18n.md).

 ## Using Tor

+While Loki isn't made to integrate with Tor, it can be used wrapped with torsocks, by
+> There is a new, still experimental, [integration with Tor](ANONYMITY_NETWORKS.md).
+The
+> feature allows connecting over IPv4 and Tor simulatenously - IPv4 is used for
+> relaying blocks and relaying transactions received by peers whereas Tor is
+> used solely for relaying transactions received over local RPC.
+This provides
+> privacy and better protection against surrounding node (sybil) attacks.

 While Loki isn't made to integrate with Tor, it can be used wrapped with torsocks, by setting the following configuration parameters and environment variables: